How to Manage Nausea during Radiotherapy Treatment?

 3. Aromatherapy: Essential oils like peppermint, lemon, and lavender promote relaxation and alleviate nausea symptoms.

 4. Music Therapy: Listening to your favorite music track can also help by signaling your brain to relax.
-Nausea originates in th brain, not the stomach, and enjoyable music decreases the chemicals causing it.
+Nausea originates in the brain, not the stomach, and enjoyable music decreases the chemicals causing it.

 5. Acupuncture and Acupressure: These traditional Chinese techniques involve inserting thin needles into the skin or applying pressure to specific points.
 They can help alleviate nausea.
 (2)

-3-Lifestyle changes and dietary adjustments:
+3. Lifestyle changes and dietary adjustments

 Simple lifestyle changes can help ease your symptoms.
 Getting fresh air whenever possible, wearing loose and comfortable clothing, avoiding strong odors, prioritizing rest, and creating a stress-free environment can all contribute to your comfort.